 The good news is that after the therapy, the wall of trauma that stood as a hidden fortress in my soul had been penetrated or removed and I experienced freedom in my marriage relationship where the wall once stood.
 I’ve been granted new territory now in this area and am having fun familiarizing myself with it.
 Here’s to learning new things and moving on to better places.

-Another therapy I have used is Theophostic prayer.
-(Theophostic is not for immature Christians, those who dabble in the occult or those who are fear-based, more enemy-focused than Christ-focused, live in unbelief or insist on keeping Christ at a distance.)
-Theo means God and phostic means light (1 John 1:5).
+Another therapy I have used is Transformation prayer.
+(Transformation prayer is not for immature Christians, those who dabble in the occult or those who are fear-based, more enemy-focused than Christ-focused, live in unbelief or insist on keeping Christ at a distance.)
 Our God desires in compassion to help us in time of need exposing areas that we cannot see to His holy light so that we can grow in freedom and in intimacy with Him.
-Theophostic prayer provides this illumination through serious Holy Spirit work and delivers serious results because you are going in faith together directly to the Source of Help (Ps.
+Transformation prayer provides this illumination through serious Holy Spirit work and delivers serious results because you are going in faith together directly to the Source of Help (Ps.
 50:15, Is.
 9:6).

 A heavy oil began pouring over me in the Spirit and He said, “You are Mine.”
 The oil covered me dripping down all over my body.
 Then He brought to my mind this particular person.
 The person reached out to touch me simulating the impact of all their past and future negative effects on me.
 I just barely felt the touch through the thick layer of oil and to my surprise the hand quickly slipped off me as the oil provided a thick layer of protection from the impact.
 This person reached out to touch me over and over but the hand kept slipping off because of the oil.
 The prayerful experience comforted me and gave me insight in to the dynamics of what was going on.